-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

-Include: 2012 undergraduate class who graduated between July 1, 2098 and June 30, 2012 who started at your institution as first- time students and received a bachelor's degree between July 1, 2011 and June 30, 2012.
+Include: 2016 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2015 and June 30, 2016.

-- only loans made to students who borrowed while enrolled at your institution. - co-signed loans.
+only loans made to students who borrowed while enrolled at your institution.

+co-signed loans.

-Exclude: those who transferred in.
+Exclude: students who transferred in.